-The benefit of antimicrobial coatings and resin in the Quench machines is that it helps to keep the machines cleaner over a long period of time by helping to limit the growth of bacteria.
+The benefit of antimicrobial coatings and resin in the Quench machines is that it helps to keep the machines cleaner over a long period of time.
 Antimicrobial surfaces are generally not capable of rapidly killing viruses.
 They are not intended to defeat COVID-19 and Quench can make no representation that they have any effect on COVID-19.
 We recommend you treat the surfaces of our machines as you would any other surface in your office or breakroom.
 If you are concerned about the transmission of viruses while using a Quench machine, we recommend regularly wiping down the surface with a nonabrasive disinfecting household cleaning spray or wipe.

 Does the UV light in my Quench machine kill the Coronavirus?